A Guide To Wheelchair Injury Claims – How To Claim Compensation

 Settlements For Wheelchair Injury Claims

-The amount of personal injury compensation you’re awarded may differ depending on the circumstances surrounding the accident.
-It can consist of up to two heads of claim.
+The amount of personal injury compensation you’re awarded may differ depending on the circumstances surrounding how you were harmed.
+Compensation can consist of up to 2 heads of loss.

-General damages, which is the first head of claim, relates to the pain and suffering caused by your injuries.
-Special damages, the second head of claim, may be awarded to reimburse you for financial losses related to your injury.
+General damages, the first head, relate to the pain and suffering caused by your injuries.
+The second is special damages, which may be awarded to reimburse you for financial losses connected to your injury.

-Rather than linking to a personal injury calculator, we’ve included a table containing compensation brackets for certain injuries.
-These figures come from the Judicial College Guidelines, which a personal injury solicitor will usually turn to when valuing a potential claim.
+Rather than linking to a personal injury calculator, we’ve included a table containing compensation brackets from the Judicial College Guidelines.
+This document publishes these suggestive brackets for a wide range of injuries, which a solicitor will sometimes turn to when valuing general damages.

 • Prescriptions and medical consultations